F1 Aston Martin and Honda 2026: What We Know So Far

 What Makes 2026 a Turning Point for F1 Engine Rules?

-The 2026 season introduces a massive rewrite of the rulebook.
+The 2026 season introduces a major rewrite of the rulebook.
 The sport is shifting to a near 50/50 split between electric and internal combustion power.
 The complex MGU-H (Motor Generator Unit - Heat) has been dropped to cut costs and attract new manufacturers.
 Additionally, the mandated use of 100% sustainable fuels turns the grid into a high-speed test bed for cleaner automotive technology.

 How Is the New Partnership Expected to Shape F1?